Scifabric/app-tagging-pictures/README.md

-PyBossa demo application Flickr Person
+PyBossa demo application tagging pictures
 ======================================

 This application has three files: